NQRLabs/Apoculus/README.md

 An autostereogram is a single-image stereogram (SIS) that creates the illusion of 3D depth from a 2D pattern.
 Popular in the 1990s, these images encode depth information in a repeating random-dot pattern.
 When viewed correctly, hidden 3D shapes pop out of the flat image.

+## Setup (Optional AI Features)

+Apoculus works out-of-the-box with direct grayscale and shadow-aware depth algorithms.
+For AI-powered depth estimation using **Depth Anything V2**:

+1. Download the ONNX model file (~97MB) following instructions in `models/README.md`
+2. Place the model in the `Apoculus/models/` directory
+3. The AI algorithm will then be available in the Depth Algorithm dropdown

+**Note:** The AI algorithm requires WebGPU (Chrome/Edge 113+) or falls back to WebAssembly.
+Direct and Shadow-Aware algorithms work on all browsers without any model download.

 ## Features

 ### Layer Management